emqx/emqx-docs/en_US/changes/breaking-changes-5.1.0.md

 ## Log File Format

-Log files follow the same format, but the log content style has slight differences.
-The log format in EMQX 5.1 is more indexer-friendly.
+Log files in EMQX 5.1 is either the same flat log file format as in EMQX 4.4 or the structured JSON format, which is more indexer-friendly.

 ## Distribution and Cluster